sanjanajainvit-arch/Offline-E-commerce-Insights-Platform-Using-Mistral-7B/README.md

-*The response always includes the generated SQL query.*
+*The response always includes the generated SQL query and visualisations like shown below*

 ![Question: What is the conversion rate per item on 2025-06-01? ](assets/bar_chart.jpg)